inmanta/inmanta-core/docs/administrators/logging.rst

 Resource action logs
 --------------------

-The resource action log files contain information about actions performed on a specific resource.
+The resource action log files contain information about actions performed on all resources.
 Each environment has one resource action log file.
 The filename of this log file looks as follows:
 ``resource-actions-<environment-id>.log``.
 The prefix can be configured with the configuration option :inmanta.config:option:`server.resource-action-log-prefix`.

-The resource action log file contains information about the following resource action:

-* **Store**: A new version of a configuration model and its resources has been pushed to the Inmanta server.
-* **Pull**: An agent pulled its resources from the Inmanta server.
-* **Deploy**: When an agent starts and ends the deployment of a certain resource.
-* **Dryrun**: Execute a dryrun for a certain resource.
+This file mirrors the actions logged on resources in the database.

 Scheduler logs
 --------------